p-ranav/iris/README.md

 }
 ```

-## Client Server Interactions
+## Synchronous Request-Reply Interactions

-The client-server model is one of the basic interaction patterns in `iris` - client sends a request and server replies to the request.
+The client-server model is one of the basic interaction patterns in `iris` - client sends a request and server replies to the request. `iris::Client` and `iris::Server` implement the synchronous remote method invocation.

 <p align="center">
   <img height=230 src="img/client_server.png"/>